AbdulMutakabbir/SYSC5103_Software-Agents/README.md

 ### Expected Behaviour:
 * Agent will turn to find the ball
-* Once the agent finds the ball it will move towards it and allign itself with the goal.
+* Once the agent finds the ball it will move towards it and align itself with the goal.
 * If the agent comes near the ball it will try to kick it.

 > Note: Agent may sometimes not align itself properly with the goal in those situations the agents may end up kicking the ball back and forth without it ever reaching the goal.